League table

 Website

-Sports facilities are available on and off campus.
-The Olympia sports complex on campus incorporates a sports hall with capacity for 500 spectators, a climbing wall and gym.
-The Saltersgill Pavilion, two miles away, has four rugby union pitches, and the university is a stakeholder in the River Tees Watersports Centre offering waterskiing, rowing, kayaking, white water rafting and canoeing around the Tees barrage, four miles from campus.
+Sports clubs and societies are mainstays of Teesside’s social scene.
+The Olympia sports complex on campus incorporates a sports hall with capacity for 500 spectators, a climbing wall and a gym.
+The Saltersgill Pavilion, two miles away, has four rugby union pitches, and the university is a stakeholder in the River Tees Watersports Centre.
+For arts and culture there is Mima (the Middlesbrough Institute of Modern Art), a Tate Plus gallery that is part of the university.
+Middlesbrough’s affordable private rents are even more attractive in light of the cost of living crisis.

 Performance